TeoKa/teoka.github.io/hobbies/sports.md

-# Sports & Challenges
+# 🏅 SPORTS & CHALLENGES

-Sports have always been a big part of my life, shaping my mindset both personally and professionally.
-I thrive on **discipline 🏋️, perseverance 💪, and strategy 🧠** whether I’m on the field, the court, or the track.

-Whether in sports, product management, or entrepreneurship, I believe in consistency 🔥, resilience 🏆, and always aiming for the next challenge 🚀.
+Sport has been more than a hobby—it's been a way to grow discipline, resilience, and strategic thinking that I apply in every area of life, including product development and entrepreneurship.

-## Runner
+## 🏃‍♂️ Runner
-Completed the 🏃‍♂️ Paris Marathon (2021) with friends and Paris-Versailles (2024) with my colleagues, proving my endurance, commitment, and ability to push through challenges. 👟 Running with KIIN Paris: As part of this vibrant running community 🌍, I push my limits while connecting with like-minded athletes.
-Running isn’t just about speed ⚡ —it’s about consistency, resilience, and self-improvement.
+- **Paris Marathon 2021** – ran with friends, proving endurance and commitment.
+- **Paris-Versailles 2024** – ran with colleagues, showing team spirit beyond the office.
+- **Member of KIIN Paris** – an international running crew that combines athletic goals with a social edge.
+For me, running is not just a sport—it’s a way to stay grounded, focused, and inspired.

-## Soccer Enthusiast
+## ⚽ Soccer Enthusiast
-A **lifelong passion ⚽** that taught me teamwork 🤝, quick decision-making ⏳, and adaptability 🔄.
-Not only with friends but also with colleagues! (*You cannot do a good Job is Job is the only thing you do*).
-Played tournaments of soccer for 9 years.
+Nine years of playing team tournaments taught me the fundamentals of collaboration, decision-making under pressure, and adaptability.
+Whether on a pitch or in a project meeting, those lessons stick.
+And yes—I still play with friends and colleagues because balance is key: "You can’t do a good job if your job is all you do."

-## Tennis Player
+## 🎾 Tennis Player
-A mix of **strategy and precision 🎾**, much like the problem-solving approach I bring to work.
-Played tournaments of soccer tennis for 6 years.
+Precision and strategy define tennis—and my approach to problem-solving.
+I competed in doubles and soccer-tennis tournaments for over six years, honing my analytical side on the court.

-## Salsa Dancer
+## 💃 Salsa Dancer
-Because agility isn’t just for sports—it's also about rhythm 🎶, **adaptability 🌊, and connecting with people 🫂**.
+Salsa taught me rhythm, fluidity, and connection.
+Dance is more than fun—it’s another form of communication and adaptability, both in personal and team dynamics.

-## More
+## 🎨 More About Me

-- Explored activities as painting, dancing salsa surf and crafting.
+- Passionate about painting, filmmaking, and crafting.
-- Enthusiast in computer graphics and filmmaking.
+- Exploring computer graphics as a creative outlet.
-- Regularly visit my family and my dog Bracco in Tuscany.
+- Regularly reconnect with my roots in Tuscany, where my family—and my dog Bracco—await.

 ## [Back to Main Page](https://teoka.github.io)